nzaker/ATOMAP/doc/index.rst

 ----
 **2017-10-08: Atomap 0.1.0 released!**

-We are happy to announce our new Atomap release.
+We are happy to announce a new Atomap release.
 It includes a **major makeover** of the tutorial, if you already have Atomap up and running you can begin with :ref:`finding_atom_lattices`.
-New feautres in this version are methods for finding atomic column intensity, new and simple plotting tools and a module for generating test data.
+New features in this version are methods for finding atomic column intensity, new and simple plotting tools and a module for generating test data.

 *2017-07-03: version 0.0.8 released!*